Sukrittt/Sukrittt/README.md

 # 💫 About Me:
-Hey I'm Sukrit, a frontend web developer from India.
-I'm in awe of how smoothly animations and transitions are used on the web.
-Really eager to learn more about 3D animations.
-I am currently learning Next.js.
+Hey there, I'm Sukrit, a frontend web developer from India.
+I'm passionate about creating captivating user experiences through seamless animations and transitions.
+Lately, I've been diving into the world of full-stack development, focusing on the T3 stack.
+I'm driven to expand my skills and bring innovative solutions to the web development landscape.
+Exciting times ahead!

 ## 🌐 Socials: